mixer/developer-docs/pages/01.guides/03.core/05.ContinuationTokens/doc.md

 # Continuation Tokens

-Continuation tokens are a method used for Pagination in endpoints starting with V2.
+Continuation tokens are a method used for pagination in endpoints starting with V2.

 When you make a request to an endpoint that supports continuation tokens you will get the response and a continuation token back.
 This is usually found in the headers and often included in a link header.